My darling Everly,

 But like all aspects of life, for all the light there will be shadows.
 And motherhood is no different.

-I needed to be comfortable with being judged- and be confident enough in my own decisions, that I could withstand that judgement.
+I needed to be comfortable with being judged- and I needed to be confident enough in my own decisions, that I could withstand that judgement.

 When you were one year old I made the choice for both of us to become vegetarian.
 I wanted to be able to show you first hand that my convictions around animal cruelty and our impact on the environment were things that could be translated in to real life actions that would make a difference.